Chelsea Clinton Attempts To BURN Republicans In Tweet, Instead Massively INSULTS Michelle Obama | John Hawkins' Right Wing News

 — Chelsea Clinton (@ChelseaClinton) June 8, 2017

-Now of course, her goal was to hit at Republicans, but what Chelsea ACTUALLY did was throw shade at former First lady, Michelle Obama.
-While Obama was in office, Michelle Obama took it upon herself to overhaul school lunches on a national level, and expanded the free and reduced lunch program.
-The problem was the changes that they implemented were not received well at all, and the proof is in on social media where students have posted pictures of the unappetizing and small lunches they had started receiving under Obama’s plan.
-With captions that were anything but complimenting.
+Now of course, her goal was to hit at Republicans, but what Chelsea ACTUALLY did was throw shade at former First Lady, Michelle Obama.
+While Obama was in office, Michelle Obama took it upon herself to overhaul school lunches on a national level and expanded the free and reduced lunch program.
+The problem was the changes that they implemented were not received well at all and the proof is on social media where students have posted pictures of the unappetizing and small lunches they had started receiving under Obama’s plan.
+With captions that were anything but complimentary.

 So, you can imagine the response Chelsea got right?